sintet/awes6/readme.md

-This is realtime firbase chat app. install all dependencies with "npm install" run it with "npm start"
+This is realtime firbase chat app. install all dependencies with "npm install" run it with "npm start" then open localhost:8080

 used tools and technologies:
 * webpack